elastic/package-registry/ASSETS.md

 ```
 name: envoyproxy
 title: Envoy Proxy
-description: This is the envoyproxy integration.
+description: This is the envoyproxy package.
 version: 0.0.2
 categories: ["logs", "metrics"]
 # Options are experimental, beta, ga